 But for anyone willing to risk these numbers, and looking for a very cost-effective solution, FastComet is probably going to be your number one pick.
 If you want to know more first, our FastComet review has more information, plus an even longer uptime record to check out.

 - Excellent budget option for those who want to consistently spend a low amount of money without sacrificing features.
-Specifically: the renewal price is the same as the initial purchase price and the domain is free for life.
+Specifically: the renewal price is the same as the initial purchase price.

 - Very stable pricing and product packaging.